 On the extreme end of this lack of restraint are those who seem to have decided that social media is, in fact, politics itself.
 Those who respond to every random bit of abuse by quoting it, amplifying it, and adding their own follow-up zinger.

-When challenged about her swearing on Twitter, responded: “Dude I think it’s safe to say that I can say fuck.”
+When challenged about her swearing on Twitter, British politician Jess Phillips responded: “Dude I think it’s safe to say that when Kavanagh can become a Supreme Court judge, Donald ‘pussy grabbing’ Trump is the President I can say fuck.”

 I am sure there is some valid point here about the differing levels of swearing tolerated by men and women in the public eye.
-But again, And
+But again, there is something to the view that there should be some distance between the fray and those who advocate for us in government.
+And the elephant in the timeline is that social media feeds on narcissism and the addiction to the flattering of that narcissism.

 Politicians and senior bureaucrats might think they are being relatable and down to earth by battling it out on social media.
 However, they not only dictate the public tone and normalise its sharpening but also expose themselves to mistakes and partisan targeting.
 And that’s not to mention the general distraction from the very serious business of running a country.